SICKSHANK/SICKSHANK/README.md

-- 👋 Hi, I’m @SICKSHANK
+- 👋 Hi, I’m @SHASHANK M
-- 👀 I’m interested in Robotics and Automation
+- 👀 I’m interested in Robotics, Automation and AI
 - 🌱 I’m currently learning ROS, Python,Adams View, Open CV etc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...